sagemath/trac_to_gh/Issue 4210.md

 # Issue 4210: [with spkg, needs review] Remove some deprecation warnings from numpy-1.2.spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4210

 Original creator: mabshoff